Never trust those ants, I always say...

 - The police detectives on Monk and Psych (less so on Psych) are only shown as making significant progress on 1.
 Crimes not the focus of the episode (that will inspire a Eureka Moment for the main character) or 2.
 On their days in the lime light.

 - Commissioner Gordon and Chief O'Hara on the Batman TV Series.
 In one episode, where they were unable to contact Batman due to Bruce and Dick being out of town, they feared the prospect of having to solve a crime themselves.
+Of course, as Commissioner and Police Chief of a large city, they'd normally never be expected to solve crimes themselves as opposed to just telling the police and detectives under them to do it (they're administrators, not investigators).

 - The former has apparently (and unjustly) gotten this reputation in the comics: when he has to leave Gotham, he discovers that no police precinct will hire somebody who "relied on an urban legend" to solve crimes.